Yakuza

-At their height, the yakuza maintained a large presence in the Japanese media and they also operated internationally.
-At their peak in the early 1960s, police estimated that the yakuza had a membership of more than 200,000.
-However, this number has drastically dropped, a decline attributed to changing market opportunities and several legal and social developments in Japan which discourage the growth of yakuza membership.
-The yakuza still regularly engage in an array of criminal activities and many Japanese citizens still remain fearful of the threat these individuals pose to their safety.
-There remains no strict prohibition on yakuza membership in Japan today, although many pieces of legislation has been passed by the Japanese government aimed at impeding revenue and increasing liability for criminal activities.
+At their height, the yakuza maintained a large presence in the Japanese media, and they also operated internationally.
+In 1963, the number of yakuza members and quasi-members reached a peak of 184,100.
+However, this number has drastically dropped, a decline attributed to changing market opportunities and several legal and social developments in Japan that discourage the growth of yakuza membership.
+In 1991, it had 63,800 members and 27,200 quasi-members, but by 2024, it had only 9,900 members and 8,900 quasi-members.
+The yakuza are aging because young people no longer readily join, and the average age of members at the end of 2022 was 54 years.
+Of that, only 5% were in their 20s, while 13% in their 30s, 26% in their 40s, 31% in their 50s, 13% in their 60s, and 12% in their 70s or older.
+More than half of the members were at least 50 years or older.

+The yakuza still regularly engage in an array of criminal activities, and many Japanese citizens remain fearful of the threat these individuals pose to their safety.
+There remains no strict prohibition on yakuza membership in Japan today, although many pieces of legislation have been passed by the Japanese government aimed at impeding revenue and increasing liability for criminal activities.

 Etymology

-The name yakuza originates from the traditional Japanese card game Oicho-Kabu, a game in which the goal is to draw three cards adding up to a score of 9.
-If the sum of the cards exceeds 10, its second digit is used as the score instead, and if the sum is exactly 10, the score is 0.
-If the three cards drawn are 8-9-3 (pronounced ya-ku-sa in Japanese), the sum is 20 and therefore the score is zero, making it the worst possible hand that can be drawn.
+The name yakuza gives status and originates from the traditional Japanese card game Oicho-Kabu, a game in which the goal is to draw three cards adding up to a score of 9.
+If the sum of the cards is 10 or more, the second digit is the score.
+So a sum of 13 is a score of 3, a sum of 14 is a score of 4, etc. A sum of 10 or 20 is a score of 0.
+If the three cards drawn are 8-9-3 (pronounced ya-ku-za in archaic Japanese), the sum is 20 and therefore the score is zero, making one of the worst possible hands that can be drawn.
 In Japanese, the word yakuza is commonly written in katakana (ヤクザ).